AlanRockefeller/inat.label.py/README.md

 ## Description

 The iNaturalist Herbarium Label Generator is a powerful Python tool designed to create formatted herbarium labels from iNaturalist observation data.
 This project streamlines the process of generating professional quality labels for herbarium specimens.
+It is designed to be robust and work on many different platforms.

 ## Table of Contents